 The final side of the square is the exterior of the Redoutensäle rooms.

-Habsburg monarchs put these chambers to good use for concerts, banquets, balls and various events intended to entertain and/or impress in equal measure.
+Habsburg monarchs put those rooms to good use for concerts, banquets, balls and various events intended to entertain and/or impress in equal measure.
 They now serve as administrative areas and (commercial) event locations.

 (The statue mimics the one of Marcus Aurelius that once stood on the Capitoline Hill in Rome)